iamalegambetti/clip-multimedia-interaction-systems/README.md

 # Clip Multimedia Interaction Systems
-A Project, presented as the Requirement for the Evaluation of the Subject Multimedia Interaction and Systems
+This work serves as the evaluation project for the subject Multimedia Interaction and Systems for the Academic year 2023/2024.

-## Project Structure
+## Guidelines

-└───experiments

-│   └───paper_replication

-│   └───zero_shot_embeddings
+- Optimize CLIP from scratch:
+`experiments/CLIP/paper_replication/train.py`